samridhgupta/cowin-vaccinate-me-bot/README.md

 3. Select the `Message` option
 4. Put `CoWIN` in the Message Contains option & leave everything blank.
 Tap on Next button
 5. Tap on `Add action` and search for the option `Set Variable`.
 Give the variable name `text` and input as `Shortcut Input`
-6. Then add another action and select `URL` and paste the url: https://kvdb.io/DVQszkcZaUwBoHwbJyEeMG 52/99XXXXXXXX replace 99XXXXXXXX with your phone number
+6. Then add another action and select `URL` and paste the url: https://kvdb.io/DVQszkcZaUwBoHwbJyEeMG52/XXXXXXXXXX replace XXXXXXXXXX with your phone number
 7. Then add another action and select `Get Contents of Url`.
 Click on show more.
 Change the method to `PUT`.
 Request Body to `File` and in the file row tap on `Choose Variable` and select `text` which we defined in Step 6.
 8. Click Next and save this automation.
 9. Clone this repository